kjain3474/ImageEditor-AngularJS/README.md

 # Image Editor-AngularJS
-Angular App for Image editing supporting features of Fabric.js and HTML5 Canvas Library
+Angular App for Image editing supporting features of Fabric.js and HTML5 Canvas Library.
+Supports Drag and Drop functionality for Images along with multiple Aspect Ratio for Canvas and Text Addition Feature.

 ## Installing the project